 Many of your projects revolve around ecological consciousness.
 What prompted you to explore and imbibe this theme into your work?

-You have involved community and even school children such as Thorpedene Junior School for the Seedpill Project.
-How has been the level of awareness among the ones who got involved in the workshops and even beyond the periphery of the active involvement?
+You have involved the community and even school children such as Thorpedene Junior School for the Seedpill Project.
+How has been the level of awareness of the ones who got involved in the workshops and even beyond the periphery of the active involvement?

 Tell us of your experience in planning and implementing the ‘Games and Toys Creations’ curriculum.
 How do you see these initiatives aiding the formal education in bringing forth the talent lying within each child for ‘education is the manifestation of perfection already in man’?